 on the first day of the month in which the timelimit expired, plus three and a half percentage points.
 The default interest shall be incurred over the time which elapses between the date of the payment deadline set by the Contracting Authority, and the date on which payment is actually made.
 Any partial payments shall first cover the interest thus established.
-If the Coordinator fails to reimburse amounts due to the Contracting Authority within the deadline set following the issue of a debit note (or recovery order), the Contracting Authority may add late payment interest, similarly to the case described in Art.
-15.6 of the General Conditions.
+If the Coordinator fails to reimburse amounts due to the Contracting Authority within the deadline set following the issue of a debit note (or recovery order), the Contracting Authority may add late payment interest, similarly to the case described in Article 15.6.

-19.3.5.3.
+19.3.4.3.
 Offsetting